 - Your medical history and a list of your current medications.

 - A family member with you to take notes, ask questions and act as an advocate on your behalf.

-- A tape recorder or pen and paper take notes.
+- Use a voice recording app from your phone or pen and paper to take notes.